Jhanes152/hello-world/README.md

 # hello-world

-for trying to figure out pythereum
+For trying to figure out pythereum

+just trying to figure this stuff out.
+I have absolutely no idea what I am doing.
+My favorite parks and rec character is Andy or Jean Ralphio